 The transition from two to one credit ratings is made for cost reasons.
 The City of Gothenburg is the only municipality in Sweden with double credit ratings and finds no reason to maintain both in the future.
 The City of Gothenburg has a good credit rating with a stable outlook, and we choose to retain the credit rating from the credit rating agency used by other Swedish municipalities, namely Standard & Poor’s.
 The agreement with Moody´s has been terminated.
 The decision assessment is that access to the capital market will not be impaired by the decision.

-The credit rating agencies, Moody’s and Standard & Poor’s, have this year confirmed the City of Gothenburg’s strong credit rating.
+The credit rating agencies, Moody’s and Standard & Poor’s, have year 2019 confirmed the City of Gothenburg’s strong credit rating.
 Since 2006, the municipality’s credit rating from Moody’s has been the highest possible, Aaa, and since 2007 Standard & Poor’s has given the municipality its second highest rating, AA +.
 Both ratings have a stable outlook.

 Contact City of Gothenburg: